 Henry Boynton can tell you what the atmosphere looks like at 51,000 feet above Earth's surface, a good 15,000 feet higher than most commercial airplanes venture.
 "The biggest thing you notice is that the sky is a lot bluer," he observes.

-Using the SIFT method, students analyze and evaluate the credibility of online information and then apply the method to assessing information related to weather and climate change.
+Analyze and evaluate the credibility of online information related to weather and climate change.

 Resource Type: Activities